Release the equity in your upcoming wool clip now

 To provide you with the financial flexibility you need to manage your on-and off-farm expenses, Elders brings you the WoolPlus advance facility.
-This facility provides eligible growers with access to up to 50% of expected wool proceeds in the six (6) months prior to wool sale.
+This facility provides eligible growers with access to up to 50 per cent of expected wool proceeds in the six months prior to wool sale.

 If your business meets the criteria, simply fill in the application form available from your local Elders District Wool Manager (DWM) and complete the NLIS third party authorisation form.

-Interest will be charged at a rate of 12% per annum from the date the Advance Amount is paid to the Applicant until the Advance Amount and all accrued interest is repaid to Elders.
+Interest will be charged at a rate of 12 per cent, per annum, from the date the advance amount is paid to the applicant until the advance amount and all accrued interest is repaid to Elders.

 There are no account fees on WoolPlus facilities.